Dimension constraints in some problems involving intermediate curvature: Introduction

-For Theorem \ref{thm-intro:Chu-Kwong-Lee}, we obtain non-trivial metrics on $T^3\times S^4$ and $T^4\times S^3$ with non-negative intermediate curvatures, giving counterexamples when $n\geq 7$.
+Regarding Theorem \ref{thm-intro:Chu-Kwong-Lee}, we obtain non-trivial metrics on $T^3\times S^4$ and $T^4\times S^3$ with non-negative intermediate curvatures, giving counterexamples for $n=7$.
 The case $n=6$ is not included in Theorem \ref{thm-intro:Chu-Kwong-Lee}.
 However, the proof in \cite{Chu-Kwong-Lee_2022} can be improved and thus extend to $n=6$.
+We refer to Section \ref{sec:dim6} for details.

 \begin{theorem} The statement of Theorem \ref{thm-intro:Chu-Kwong-Lee} holds for $n=6$ as well. \end{theorem}